andorfc/PlantCAD-SeqTracks/README.md

 * **`PlantCAD_Information_Content.bw`**: A track displaying the raw IC score (0 to 2 bits) at each genomic position, indicating the overall certainty or conservation of the prediction.
 * **`PlantCAD_Ref_Allele_IC_weighted.bw`**: A track showing the IC-weighted predicted probability for the nucleotide that is present in the reference genome at each position.
 This can highlight how well the model's prediction aligns with the reference.
 * **`PlantCAD_Top_Alt_Allele_IC_weighted.bw`**: A track showing the IC-weighted predicted probability for the *highest-scoring non-reference* nucleotide.
 This can help identify potential variant sites where the model strongly predicts an alternative allele.
+* **`PlantCAD_Allelic_Information_Content_Shift.bw`**: A track showing the information-content–weighted probability difference between the most likely alternate allele and the reference allele at each base (ΔIC×P), so that positive values highlight where the alternate is favored and negative values where the reference remains are stronger.

 *(Actual filenames in `bigwig/` will depend on your `bigwig.sh` script.)*